I don’t care too much for money, money can’t buy me love.

 Indeed, over the century, De Beers has been highly successful in marketing diamonds as a symbol of love and commitment.
 A young copyrighter coined the famous line “A Diamond is Forever” back in 1947 and the line was named the best advertising slogan of the twentieth century.

 I won’t say that I am completely immune to the mass-cultural impact.
-My husband did purchase a genuinely exquisite diamond ring from a jeweler in Bangalore, India who was once the provider for Queen Victoria ( and that was before we watched Blood Diamonds).
-I probably wore it no more than 3 times and we both don’t like wearing rings (or anything else) on our fingers.
-We didn’t even exchange rings at our wedding ceremony.
+My husband did purchase a genuinely exquisite diamond ring from a jeweler in Bangalore, India who was once the provider for Queen Victoria (and that was before we watched Blood Diamonds).
+We both don’t like wearing rings, and we didn’t even exchange rings at our wedding ceremony.
 Sometimes I got a curious look but I really didn’t mind.

 Over the years, we have chosen to spend our resources on accumulating mutual experiences, especially traveling, rather than acquiring “things”.
 Every weekend we play frisbee in our pool, a florescent pink frisbee from the Nixon era.
 We spend a lot of time rocking at our balcony and talking nonsense.
 It is much more fun than staring at (or showing off) the diamond ring, at least to me.

-I have come to realize that our existence, and our way of being is truly the best present we can bestow upon each other.
-Intimacy is shown in every-day life.
+I have come to realize that our existence and our way of being are truly the best presents we can bestow upon each other.
+Intimacy is shown in everyday life.
 When you urgently need him/her to be close and to be caring, a polymorph of carbon, however “precious”, probably won’t help.
-And sure enough it won’t be very wise to make a lifetime commitment to a piece of carbon either.
+And sure enough, it won’t be very wise to make a lifetime commitment to a piece of carbon either.

 Next time when you are buying gifts, why don’t you give people some nice “experiences” rather than things: go to a concert together, invite somebody for a walk, bring them a surprise dinner…these could be so much more memorable.